|Fulham Rd, Fulham, London, Great Britain

 Buying Stamford Bridge tickets may be a daunting task.
-As a rule, they are sold out mainly due to club members.
-StubHub is an ultimate solution to the problem.
+As a rule, they are sold out quickly.
+Ticket Compare is an ultimate solution to the problem.
 It lets you buy tickets in advance and choose the best seats effortlessly.
 An intuitive interface, reasonable prices and great reputation on the web will guarantee your appearance on Stamford Bridge despite the match category.

 As for the ticket prices, they depend on the match category.
 Cat B games usually cost cheaper.
-The ticket prices start from £47.00 for lower-tier seats on North and South Stands.
-The same category tickets on East and West Stands are about £67.00 and higher.
+The ticket prices start from £50 for lower-tier seats at the North and South Stands.
+The same category tickets on East and West Stands are about £71 and higher.

 You can check the full information about tickets availability as well as membership on the official Chelsea website.
 It boasts some advanced features like ticket exchange.
 Simply create a new account to get an access to all Stamford Bridge ticket options.

 Each Chelsea game is an anticipated event for thousands of fans.
 They come from different cities and countries to support their beloved football club.
 For this reason, you need to think of a place to stay in advance.
-This is where Booking.com will come in handy.
-Use one of the most trustworthy hotel services to book the best-matching accommodation in London near Stamford Bridge.
-You can also check our list of best offers available at the moment.
+You can check our list of best offers available at the moment.